 The stroller has only been out a short time, so we don’t have much feedback from parents yet.
 But at that price, the pressure is on the Curve to be truly amazing.

-Also new for 2018: Kolcraft is releasing the Bitsy (May 2018) , a new ultra lightweight stroller (13.5 lbs.; pictured below).
-Priced at $180, it has a one-hand standing fold with auto lock and can be used with 32 different infant car seats without special adapters.
+Kolcraft’s most recent stroller in the line is the Bitsy, an ultra lightweight stroller (13.5 lbs.; pictured below).
+Priced at, it has a one-hand standing fold with auto lock and can be used with 32 different infant car seats without special adapters.
 It also has a peekaboo window, partial recline and adjustable footrest.

 Our view.
 Dollar for dollar, these are the best affordable strollers on the market.
 Compared to other low-end brands (Graco, Cosco), Kolcraft shines.